Here’s a no-fuss, easy, ultimate slow cooker pot roast recipe with fall-apart tender meat and vegetables in a hearty au jus gravy.

 - Dish and serve hot, garnished with fresh parsley (optional).

-Layer the veggies under the meat if you want them to absorb the meat juices.
+- Layer the veggies under the meat if you want them to absorb the meat juices.
 This will make them more tender but a little mushy.
 They will also be slightly browned this way from the au jus.
-If you want them to retain their color, shape and have a little more firmness layer them on top of the meat.
+If you want them to retain their color, and shape and have a little more firmness, layer them on top of the meat.